arduino/docs-content/content/arduino-cloud/06.features/02.cloud-scheduler/cloud-scheduler.md

 ### Network Credentials

-To connect your device to the Arduino IoT Cloud, you need to enter your network credentials in the "network" section.
+To connect your device to the Arduino Cloud, you need to enter your network credentials in the "network" section.

 ***Note that this only applies to Wi-Fi enabled boards.***